microprediction/timemachines/README.md

     - The quantity to be predicted (target) is y[0] and,
     - There may be other, simultaneously observed variables y[1:] deemed helpful in predicting y[0].

-See also "a" argument below.

 ### Skater "s" argument

-The internal state of the skater, intended to summarize everything we need to know from the past.
+The internal state of the skater, intended to summarize everything the skater needs to know from the past.
+It is entirely up to the creator of the skater to devise a sensible scheme for s, and it is advised that this be a dictionary that is easily dumped to JSON, although it is impossible to enforce this constraint when incorporating third party packages.

 ### Skater "k" argument

-Determines the length of the term structure of predictions (and also their standard deviations) that will be returned.
+The integer k argument determines the length of the vector of predictions (and also their standard deviations) that will be returned.

+Typically if you really care about k=1 step ahead prediction then you should specify k=1.
+You *could* specify k=5 or whatever and take the first element of the 5-vector returned, but many skaters might not ensure this is the same as when k=1 is specified (for computational reasons some interpolation might be applied, for instance).

 ### Skater "a" argument

 A vector of known-in-advance variables.
+For instance a day of week.

-(You can also use the "a" argument for conditional prediction.
-This is a nice advantage of keeping skaters pure - though the caller might need to make a copy of the prior state if she intends to reuse it.)
+You can also use the "a" argument for conditional prediction.
+This is a matter of interpretation.
+For instance, you might ask for two predictions, one with a=0 and one with a=1 where this represents rain or something.

+It must be said that at present, most skaters will ignore the "a" argument entirely.

+Also, there are at present no universal conventions for values taken by "a".
+It is entirely up to the skater to infer this.

 ### Skater "t" argument

 Epoch time of the observation.

+Again, many skaters will choose to ignore this input and instead presume that data is regularly sampled.

 ### Skater "e" argument ("expiry")